Societal critiques in the novel "Perfume: The Story of a Murderer" (Das Parfum: Die Geschichte eines Mörders)

 The power of Grenouille's smell:

-At the climax of the book, Grenouille murders a young virgin woman and creates a purfume with her scent.
-Unlike any part before this, Grenouille's sense of smell was only ever seem as a flaw.
+At the climax of the book, Grenouille murders a young virgin girl and creates a perfume with her scent.
+Unlike any part of the book before this, Grenouille's sense of smell was only ever seen as a flaw.
+Scent is constantly used as a metaphor for power, class, and beauty.

 Covers symbolism & verisons Jupiter and Antiope: